HireDale/daleydose/help-files.md

   This window enables you to add, edit, and remove alternatives to medications in the prescription.
 The pharmacy uses the alternative option when the main medication is not available.

 - [**Scan Window**](/daleydose/window-scan)
-  View the Scan window and its field and button definitions.
   This window enables you to scan a handwritten prescription and convert it to a digital form.

 ## **INSTALLATION GUIDES**
 Learn how to install, troubleshoot, and update the application.